SpottedOwlet/stock-analysis/README.md

 * DQ was on -62.6% in loss as compared to its value at the start of year 2018.

 **Conclusions & Recommendations:**
-* As per the above analysis, if Steve's clients were to invest only in the green energy industry, along with DQ, RUN and ENPH could be possible options to achieve a little  diversification within green energy portfolio.
+* As per the above analysis, if Steve's clients were to invest only in the green energy industry, RUN and ENPH seem to be better investment options, as both stocks gave positive returns over the entire period of analysis.
-* However, putting all money in the same industry puts your portfolio at the greater risk and can potentially cut into portfolio's return potential.
-* Diversification of stocks over multiple industries would decrease volatility as well as a possibility of an adverse outcome.

 <h2><p align=center>Run Time Analysis </p></h2>

-Let us take a look the structural changes made to the initial code in order to refactor it.
+Let us take a look at the structural changes made to the initial code in order to refactor it.

-**Features of the initial (un-refactored) code:**
+**Features of the original (un-refactored) code:**
 * The initial code used Nested for loops, one for iterating through the Tickers array (containing 12 ticker names) and another iterating through all the rows of the dataset.
 * The initial code used four variables ticker, totalVolume, startPrice and endPrice to store all the required values.
 These variables were then used to output the stored information at the end of each iteration, so that they could store new values during the next iteration.
 * The main structure of the initial code can be referred to in the code block below.